nf-core/sarek/docs/usage.md

 `-Y`: force soft-clipping rather than default hard-clipping of supplementary alignments

-In addition, currently the mismatch penalty for reads with tumor status in the sample sheet are mapped with a mismatch penalty of `-B 3`.
+In addition, currently, reads with tumor status in the sample sheet are mapped with a mismatch penalty of `-B 3`.

 ## Spark related issues